PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Notification-On-Version-Update.md

 however, with the cost of additional work at startup time for all versions of `pwsh`.
 Especially, for the latest stable or preview `pwsh` in use, it also needs to spend those extra cycles when it should not.
 Besides, I think having the helper files isolated in a version folder makes it flexible in case we need to make change to the design at a later time.

+We may consider to add an API in PowerShell engine to check for updates in future, so that other hosts can offer similar features using the API.